VeritasSoftware/LiveHealthChecks/README.md

 You can trigger a Health Check, at any point, from anywhere, in your API,

-by injecting the built-in Health Check system's' [**HealthCheckService**](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks.healthcheckservice?view=dotnet-plat-ext-6.0),
+by injecting the built-in Health Check system's [**HealthCheckService**](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks.healthcheckservice?view=dotnet-plat-ext-6.0),

 and calling the **CheckHealthAsync** method.